The Tale of the Man That Turned 30

 Straight men do it so why can’t we?

 Exercising at home is a good option if you don’t want to be a gym rat.
+Try this great portable home gym to get all the exercise you want without leaving your home or buying super expensive equipment.
 The truth is the key to lose weight is right on your kitchen table!
-Keeping fit is a key component to a good healthy sex life.
+Keeping fit is a key component of a good healthy sex life.

 Gay men are 5x more likely to suffer from depression than our straight counterparts.
 It’s sad but true and having emotive issues can put a lot of strain on a relationship.